 In addition to advertising and marketing services, we generate part of our revenues from value-added services, including game-related services, VIP membership and data licensing.
 Revenues generated from our value-added services were \$84.8 million in 2016, accounting for 13% of our total revenues in the same period.
 Our value-added services are mostly on a fee-based revenue model and failure to retain existing customers, improve spending per user and attract new customers may adversely impact our overall business and financial performance.
 A number of factors may affect our ability to grow game-related services, such as our ability to retain, increase, and engage our game players, our ability to introduce more successful games to our platform in a cost-efficient manner, our ability to increase the average spending per player.
 In 2016, revenue from game-related services declined 30% year over year, and this trend may continue in the future.
-Factors that may affect our ability to offer new services that retain existing members and attract new members and our ability to raise the prices of our membership fees.
-With respect to data licensing, we adopted a new strategy aiming to promote the growth of our advertising and marketing services, we cannot assure you that our data licensing business will continue to grow going forward.
+Factors that may affect our ability to grow VIP membership revenues include our ability to grow Weibo users, our ability to convert Weibo users into paying members, our ability to offer new services that retain existing members and attract new members and our ability to raise the prices of our membership fees.
+With respect to data licensing, we adopted a new strategy aiming to promote the growth of our advertising and marketing revenues in 2014.
+Our data licensing business increased slightly in 2016, but due to our strategy to leverage user data to sell more advertising and marketing services, we cannot assure you that our data licensing business will continue to grow going forward.
 If we are unable to develop new products and services, increase the spending per user and attract more users for our value-added services, our financial condition, results of operations and prospects may be materially and adversely affected.